termsurf/rise/readme.md

 ## Contributing

 Add a `.csv` into the `list` folder grouped by location.
-See the `list/place/world/us/california/oakland` for an example.
+See the [`list/place/world/us/california/oakland`](https://github.com/wavebond/rise/blob/make/list/place/world/us/california/oakland/index.csv) for an example (see the folders in the sidebar for more examples).

 Please add your local community location to the dataset!
-[Here] is a ChatGPT template you can use to get some initial data.
+[Here](https://github.com/wavebond/rise/blob/make/chat/list.txt) is a ChatGPT template you can use to get some initial data.

 ## General Sites